interstellarjay/unitedsenate/README.md

 + Judicial
 +

-The United Senate is a union of smaller senates working in harmony to execute the will of the people.
+The United Senate is a union of smaller senates working in harmony to execute the will of the citizens.

-This works by people issuing tickets for the tasks and issues which matter to their community to a central project management dashboard.
-People then upvote or downvote the tickets which matter most to them.
+This works by citizens issuing tickets for the tasks and issues which matter to their community to a central project management dashboard.
+Citizens then upvote or downvote the tickets which matter most to them.
+Products in the market also work this way, the products that will enter the market will be those products with the highest upvotes (like Kickstarter).

 Each issue is categorised and sent to be evaluated and actioned by a specific Senate.

 which must action (essentially a project management dashboard)

-## How do I access the United Senate?
-Uses sign into an dApp (read about dApps here) from there, they can view 24/7
+---

-##
+## DISCUSSION TOPICS

-+ Each person can pitch tasks a vote on projects
-+ Community resources 24/7 visibility of community resources, and Kickstarter-like project pitching

-## What are the benefits?
-The United Senate
++
++
++
++